 Blagaj, a “haven of peace and natural harmony”, was a special part of the tour.
 It’s the location of Tekija – the Sufi Dervish Monastery.
 Built in 1520, the monastery is an important monument of the early Ottoman period in Bosnia-Herzegovina.
 Dervishes perform rituals there on special occasions, including Sufi Dhikr (praise to God).

 Blagaj Tekija Monastery is on the River Buna surrounded by dramatic mountain views.
 Visitors can tour the inside of the monastery.
 Everyone enjoys the cool fresh water, warm sun, and blue skies.
 It’s very peaceful.

 We had a leisurely lunch at Restaurant Vrelo on the river bank across from the monastery.
-Since it’s off-season, it was uncrowded.
+It’s off-season, so it was uncrowded.

 After lunch we headed to Počitelj, a stepped Ottoman-Era Fortress village.
 It’s a magic place.
 We climbed the steps passing interesting medieval houses and pomegranate bushes to Počitelj Fortress.
 At the top, we scrambled up the narrow tower to unbelievable views across the village and River Neretva!

 The view is “dominated by Haji Alija Bakr-Baba’s Mosque, the mekteb (primary school), imaret (kitchen), medresa (high school), hamam (public baths), han (public inn), and sahat-kula (clock-tower)”.
 The “dominant residential structure in the village is Gavrakanpetanović House, which has hosted thousands of artists and actors from all over the world at the International Art Colony”.
 Since then, many of the artists have moved away.